 - Everton did it in 2005 - then Liverpool won the Champions' League!

 - Everton then failed to even get past the qualifying stagesnote

 - Manchester City in 2010/11

-- Recent years has seen another Arsenal celebration pop up.
-Known as 'Invincibles Day', it happens the day the last unbeaten side in the league loses, therefore ensuring no team will emulate the side of 03/04, which wound up going W26, D12, L0!
+- Recent years have seen another Arsenal celebration pop up.
+Known as 'Invincibles Day', it occurs on the day the last unbeaten side in the league loses, therefore ensuring no team will emulate Arsenal's unbeaten season of 2003/04.

-- What the Hell, Hero?: Kevin Keegan's rant during 95/96.
+- What the Hell, Hero?: Kevin Keegan's "I'd love it if we beat them" rant during the 1995/96 season.
 Newcastle looked all but secure at the top of the table with a few games left.
 Manchester United won the league.